graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-5-Saved-Posts.md

 >
 > Then longshanks find shinies and magics and glowy weapons and rings.
 STILL NO FIGHTING FOR IT!
 Binky says 'Binky wants that!' and longshanks say "O' course Binky, here Binky goes!"
 >
 > Binky gets to fight only when Binky is at advantage!
 The longshanks make plans and send Binky to scout ahead, they wait and cast spells to help.
 Binky can hide and let them do what they want...
-Bi that would've gone to squishier targets.
-If you take the Roll With It feat and pump your Acrobatics score really high, you're looking at essentially havi
+Binky can rush in.
+They say nothing as Binky lights all the other longshanks on fire because adventurers tell Binky they were BAD longshanks, and praise Binky when Binky lights and bite and ignites!!
+>
+> Binky has free pass everywhere now too!
+Wherever they go, wherever they get invited, Binky follows along.
+No guards harassing, no pointy-ears try shooty shoot! shiney clothes BOW TO BINKY and say greetings!
+>
 > Whole thing elaborate scam, has to be.
 Adventurers pull fur over other longshanks eyes and Binky get to ride along and enjoy all the prizes that go with, only for fighting in return!"

 Why would a goblin join an adventuring group?
 Why WOULDN'T they?
 Goblin tribes suck for the individual.
 A party allows for a goblin to do everything they would've wanted to do, only with more freedom and more reward for it!